PrincetonUniversity/pyspark_nlp/README.md

 through `pyspark_example.py` to demonstrate some of the power of Apache Spark.

-To run this notebook, install the requirements listed in `requirements.txt` using Minconda3/Anaconda3 and `conda create --name spark --file requirements.txt`.
+To run this notebook, install the requirements listed in `requirements.txt` using Minconda3/Anaconda3 in a conda virtual environment and
+`conda create --name spark --file requirements.txt`.
 Then `source activate spark` to enable it.

 This does not install Spark to run in standalone mode.